py-mine/mcproto/docs/contributing/guides/setup.md

 !!! tip "Execute a single command inside the virtual environment"

-    If you just want to urn a single command from the venv, without necessarily having to activate the environment (often useful in scripts), poetry provides a quick and simple way to do so.
+    If you just want to run a single command from the venv, without necessarily having to activate the environment (often useful in scripts), poetry provides a quick and simple way to do so.
 All you need to do is prefix any such command with `poetry run` (e.g. `poetry run ruff`).